-40. All members who are authorized to use BWC equipment must complete mandatory training provided by the NOPD Academy to familiarize themselves with the audio/video recording system and Departmental procedures prior to its use.
+39. All members who are authorized to use BWC equipment must complete mandatory departmental training provided by the Education & Training Division for new members and by the District / Division DSA for members transferred from units that did not require a BWC to familiarize themselves with the audio/video recording system and Departmental procedures prior to its use.